clstoulouse/motu/README.md

   /opt/cmems-cis-validation/motu/products/jdk1.7.0_79/bin/keytool -import -v -trustcacerts -alias $CAS_HOST_NAME -file cas-qt-ca.crt -keystore cacerts-with-cas-qt-ca.jks -keypass XXX
   ```

+#### <a name="ConfigStandardNames">NetCdf standard names</a>
+When NetCdf variables are read in data files, either by Threads or directly by Motu, Motu wait for a standard name metadata sttribute to be found for each variable as requiered by the [CF convention](#http://cfconventions.org/Data/cf-standard-names/docs/guidelines.html).
+Due to any production constraints, some netcdf files does not have any standard_name attribute.
+In the case, you can add directly in the configuration folder, a file named standardNames.xml in order to map a standard_name to a netcdf variable name.
+You can find an example in Motu source: /motu-web/src/main/resources/standardNames.xml

 #### Supervision
 To enable the status supervision, set the parameter below: